-Before Going on any Long Journey Especially in Winter; Make Sure You Have Your Locking Wheel Nut Key
+Before Going on any Long Journey Make Sure You Have Your Locking Wheel Nut Key Available and Safe

-Before embarking on any long journey this Winter; make sure you have your vehicle's 'locking wheel nut key'!
+Before embarking on any long journey; make sure you have your vehicle's 'locking wheel nut key'!
 If you find yourself stuck with a puncture you'll need this important wheel nut removal tool to remove your wheel and replace this with your spare Tyre to make your onward travel.

 Be a good neighbour or friend this Winter; once you have checked that your locking wheel nut key is available and stowed-away safely in your car.
 Why not check to see if you're loved-ones/family members or friends have their locking wheel nut key readily available in their cars/vans.